 As an intellectually curious person, I have worked many side projects that have helped me to develop my skills.
 Occasionally I will produce a write up for these projects that I publish on my webpage and medium.

-Below are some examples of the areas I have worked in (Click to see more):
+Below are some examples of the areas I have worked in (Click the text to see more):

 The majority of the code that I produce is available on my GitHub.